Understand the Need for Solution Security

 At Salesforce, we’re proud of the role we play in securing customer data.
 And we know that data security is a team effort.
 So we give you the tools necessary to implement security, and you can rely on them to build secure products.

-The Salesforce security review focuses on an app’s vulnerability to the most common attacks.
-The Product Security team pummels your app with a battery of these attacks.
-They try their hardest to gain access to the precious data within your product.
+The Salesforce security review focuses on a solution’s vulnerability to the most common attacks.
+The Product Security team pummels your solution with a battery of these attacks.
+They try their hardest to gain access to the precious data within your solution.
 If they can’t break in, you pass the review!

 The Open Web Application Security Project (OWASP) maintains a comprehensive list of the most common web attacks.
 The top three items are: